alabatie/moments-dnns/README.md

-# Characterizing Well-behaved vs. Pathological Deep Neural Networks
+# Moments-DNNs

-Code for the paper “Characterizing Well-behaved vs. Pathological Deep Neural Networks”: https://arxiv.org/abs/1811.03087
+Code for the paper “Characterizing Well-behaved vs. Pathological Deep Neural Networks” to appear in ICML 2019: https://arxiv.org/abs/1811.03087

 ## Setup
 This package has been tested with python 2.7 and 3.7.